 What an extraordinary gift it is to Vietnam vets to see Huey 823 fly again.
 Huey 823 is now doing flybys as well as fly-ins and static displays at various events.
-Recently she did a flyby mission to the Vietnam Veterans Memorial dedication at Indiantown Gap National Cemetary.
-In September she participated in the Community Days airshow at the Lancaster, PA airport and in the Army Heritage Days that had finally resumed after two years’ hiatus at the Army War College in Carlisle.
+Last year she did a flyby mission to the Vietnam Veterans Memorial dedication at Indiantown Gap National Cemetary.
+In September 2022 she participated in the Community Days airshow at the Lancaster, PA airport and in the Army Heritage Days that had finally resumed after two years’ hiatus, due to the virus, at the Army War College in Carlisle.

-The overall mission of the Liberty War Bird Association is “Educate, Honor, Restore.”
-If all goes well, they will honor the veterans by providing rides in the restored Huey 823 to some of the very men who, in their younger days, were well acquainted with the sound of its rotors.
+The overall mission of the Liberty Warbirds is “Educate, Honor, Restore.”
+If all goes well, they someday will honor the veterans by providing rides in the restored Huey 823 to some of the very men who, in their younger days, were well acquainted with the sound of its rotors.
 But just as important is the mission to educate.
-The Association’s mission statement declares, “Today’s public deserves to understand and learn about the vital impact these aircraft had for our soldiers during the Vietnam War.”
+The Warbirds’ mission statement declares, “Today’s public deserves to understand and learn about the vital impact these aircraft had for our soldiers during the Vietnam War.”
 And the Vietnam veterans deserve to be honored and understood by today’s public.
-Wisely, the Association invites young people from various high schools.
+Wisely, the Warbirds invites young people from various high schools.
 They teach them about the role of the UH-1 in the war and, even more importantly, about the service and sacrifice of young men that were not much older than they are now.